ThriveOnz360

 Preply Business — Corporate Language Training in 50+ Languages

 1:1 tutoring with native speakers.
-The most effective format for language acquisition vs. app-based platforms (Babbel/Duolingo) with lower completion rates and slower progress.
+Most effective format for language acquisition vs. app-based platforms (Babbel/Duolingo) with lower completion rates and slower progress.

 • 50+ languages — English, Mandarin, Spanish, German, French, Japanese, Korean